mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052_ROM_Pack_Firmware/README.md

 I captured each ROM on my DATA I/O with Unipak 2B in Motorola format (82).

-I used HxD to import the MOT file, and then used HxD to save the .BIN file.
+I used HxD to import the .MOT file, and then used HxD to save the .BIN file.